How to Pay for Emergency Home Repairs, So You Can Move on ASAP

 A personal loan

-Applying for a personal loan may sound like a hassle compared to just whipping out your credit card.
+Using a personal loan for home repairs may sound like a hassle compared to just whipping out your credit card.
 But the days of meeting with a banker to fill out a loan application are gone.
 Now, you can apply for a personal loan online, upload and sign paperwork digitally, and get funds wired directly to your bank account.
 Plus, because personal loans are usually unsecured and based on personal creditworthiness, not collateral, you don’t have to put your car or your home at risk to get the money you need.

 With interest rates starting below 5%, and some lenders offering no origination fees, using a personal loan to pay for an emergency repair can be a much less expensive option than using a credit card.
 Use SoFi’s Personal Loan Calculator to see how much you might save by going this route.